How to combine the power of Salesforce and LinkedIn Sales Navigator

 Whenever one of your contacts leaves their company, you will be notified within 24 hours, giving you time to pause contact with them.
 Then you can either switch to one of your different connections at the company through your professional network or find out who replaced them.

 LinkedIn Data Validation also enables you to pull up a report that details how many people no longer work at the companies you’re negotiating with, further improving your sales pipeline and minimizing client churn.
-However, all this CRM data can prove difficult to synthesize at a glance.

 3. Create contacts from Sales Navigator to push back to Salesforce